blobfysh/gatsby-lootcord-web/content/guides/clans/index.md

 Heres an example of successful clan raid:

 ![raiding another clan example](./raiding.png)
+#### Important - New Feature
+| Due to the new update, you are now able to use other explosives such as f1 grenades, explosive ammo and smoke grenades to raid other clans.
+To use these types of ammunition, you require the correct weapon for that ammo. i.e. Smoke grenade - Grenade Launcher, (Something that is able to fire rifle ammo) - Explosive ammo.
+F1 Grenades are the one exeption (I mean what did you expect it's a flippin handheld bomb).
 [[info]]
 | The items stolen from raids are picked at random.